GoogleCloudPlatform/awesome-google-cloud/README.md

   `js-data-cloud-datastore` is an adapter for [JSData](http://www.js-data.io), an ORM for Node.js and the browser.

+## Monorepo

+### Bazel, gRPC, Protocol Buffers

+- [StartupOS](https://github.com/google/startup-os) A monorepo with examples for using Google's Open Source tools and deploying to the cloud.

 ## Big Data

 ### Apache Beam & Dataflow